Enabling you to gain access to the UK market and offer electronic money, including electronic wallets and prepaid cards

 Get in touch

-Services provided by a Small Electronic Money Institution License
+List of services provided by a Small EMI / Electronic Money Institution Licence

-A Small Electronic Money Institution license enables the license holder to offer a number of services:
+A Small Electronic Money Institution / Small EMI licence enables the licence holder to offer a number of services:

 Definition of electronic money